Log1x/filament-starter/README.md

 ## Features

-- 🔥 Quick, clean starting point with an example **Post** model.
+- 🗃️ Quick, clean starting point with an example **Post** model.
-- 🔥 Fully pre-configured and customized Filament panel with best practices in place.
+- 🧑‍💻 Fully pre-configured and customized Filament panel with best practices in place.
-- 🔥 Easy programmatic SEO using [romanzipp/laravel-seo](https://github.com/romanzipp/Laravel-SEO).
+- 💄 TailwindCSS and Vite ready for immediate use.
-- 🔥 Pre-bundled Livewire and Alpine for easy extendability.
+- 🎨 Pre-bundled Livewire and Alpine for easy extendability.
-- 🔥 SPA-ready in both Filament and the frontend.
+- ⚡️ SPA-ready in both Filament and the frontend.
+- 🔍️ Easy programmatic SEO using [romanzipp/laravel-seo](https://github.com/romanzipp/Laravel-SEO).
+- 📝 Automatic sitemap generation using [spatie/laravel-sitemap](https://github.com/spatie/laravel-sitemap).

 ## Requirements